SOUTH BEND – Tommy Rees didn't want to be a spectator for most of the second half of Notre Dame's 14-10 victory over USC last week.

-Rees was sacked with 9 minutes to play in the third quarter and, after staying on the ground for a while, was able to walk under his own power to the sideline.
-He was examined before being taken to the locker room.
-When he returned he was wearing a hooded sweatshirt instead of his pads.
+Rees was sacked with 9 minutes to play in the third quarter and after staying on the ground after the hit was able to walk under his own power to the sideline.
+He was examined on the sideline before being taken to the locker room and when he returned he was wearing a hooded sweatshirt instead of his pads.

 Rees, who was diagnosed with a strained neck after the hit, does not have to lobby to play any more as Notre Dame (5-2) prepares to play at Air Force (1-6) on Saturday.

-He returned to practice Tuesday, and the senior said he didnt feel any limitations.
+He returned to practice Tuesday, and the senior said he didn't feel any limitations during practice.